Saint Laurent Fall/Winter 2026 Look1

 • slender frames

-The tuxedo suits elongate the body vertically, while the lace dresses reveal the body’s shape almost entirely.
-As a result, the garments leave little room for structural camouflage.
+The tuxedo suits elongate the body vertically.
+The lace dresses reveal the body’s shape almost entirely.
+The garments leave little room for structural camouflage.

-This emphasis on lean proportions reflects the aesthetic lineage of the house rather than a universal design philosophy.
+This emphasis on lean proportions aligns with the house’s aesthetic lineage rather than a universal design philosophy.
+Saint Laurent has historically dressed a particular body and continues to do so.

 Saint Laurent Fall/Winter 2026 Look 37